INTERNATIONAL AIRLINE MEDICAL ASSOCIATION BYLAWS

 Section 4.11: REINSTATEMENT: The authority to reinstate suspended or expelled members to good standing in the Association shall reside with the Executive Council.

-(b) Candidates for Honorary membership will be approved by the Executive Council and will be elected if they receive three-quarters of the votes of the members present and voting at any annual meeting.
+b.
+Candidates for Honorary membership will be approved by the Executive Council and will be elected if they receive three-quarters of the votes of the members present at any annual meeting.

 Section 4.13: EMERITUS MEMBERS:

 a.
 Candidates for Emeritus Membership shall be individuals who have participated as Active or Associate members of the Association for a minimum of ten years, and who have made outstanding contributions to the objectives of the Association.

 b.
 Candidates for Emeritus Membership will be approved by the Executive Council and will be elected to emeritus status if they receive three-quarters of the votes of the members present and voting at the annual meeting.